jrgant/manuscript-template/README.md

 ## Dependencies

-I am running Kubuntu 22.04.2 LTS, but you this should probably work on other Linux operating systems as long as you can install the following tools.
+I am running Kubuntu 22.04.2 LTS, but this should probably work on other Linux operating systems as long as you can install the following tools.

 - [LibreOffice 7.5](https://www.libreoffice.org)
 - [make](https://www.gnu.org/software/make/)